Matthew Funeral Home and Cremation Services, Inc.

 The most important part of a family funeral home is the family itself.
 Today, we are carrying on the tradition of service started by our parents over 40 years ago.
 Along with our professional staff, we believe in being available and attentive to the needs of Staten Island families at any time of the day or night.
 Families turn to us in times of need the way they would turn to any close and trusted friend.
 Our tradition of service, and our deep connection with the community, do make a difference.
 It is a privilege.

-Funeral services will be held from Matthew Funeral Home, Inc., 2508 Victory Boulevard, on Friday, August 22, departing at 10:00am.
-A Mass of Christian Burial will be celebrated at Our Lady of Pity R.C.
-Church at 10:30am, followed by interment at Resurrection Cemetery, Staten Island, NY.
-Family and friends may visit on Thursday, August 21, from 2:00 to 4:00pm and 7:00 to 9:00pm.
+Funeral from the Matthew Funeral Home, Inc., 2508 Victory Boulevard, on Saturday, departing at 9:15 AM.
+Mass of Christian Burial will be celebrated at St. Rita’s R.C.
+Church at 10:00 AM.
+Entombment will follow at Resurrection Cemetery.
+Family and friends may visit on Friday, from 2:00 to 4:00 and 6:00 to 9:00 PM.

 To Order Flowers, Please Visit: